 The plant will flower from August to October and fruit appears from September through November.
 There are many cultivars of pepino, so the appearance may vary.
 Fruit from the growing pepino plants may be round, oval or even pear shaped and may be white, purple, green or ivory in color with purple striping.
 The flavor of the pepino fruit is similar to that of a honeydew melon, hence its common name of pepino melon, which can be peeled and eaten fresh.

 Additional pepino plant information, sometimes called pepino dulce, tells us that the name ‘Pepino’ comes from the Spanish word for cucumber while ‘dulce’ is the word for sweet.
 This sweet melon-like fruit is a good source of vitamin C with 35 mg per 100 grams.

 The flowers of pepino plants are hermaphrodites, having both male and female organs, and are pollinated by insects.
-Cross pollination is likely, resulting in hybrids and explaining the vast differences between fruit and foliage amongst growing pepino plants.
+Cross pollination is likely, resulting in hybrids and explaining the vast differences between fruit and foliage among growing pepino plants.

 Pepino Plant Care

 Pepino plants may be grown in sandy, loamy or even heavy clay soils, although they prefer alkaline, well-draining soil with an acid neutral pH.
 Pepinos should be planted in sun exposure and in moist soil.